singh1112001/Use_TEXT_function_in_excel/README.md

 ## Beauty of TEXT function

-TEXT() function takes two argument, first is the location of data (value), other is in which format you want your data.
+**TEXT()** function takes two argument, first is the location of data (value), other is in which format you want your data.
 ![image](https://github.com/singh1112001/Use_TEXT_function_in_excel/assets/88104229/459f0430-ac54-4ddd-926a-22b4c59553e4)

-You can manipulate data and extract various information as string from given timestamp.
+You can manipulate data and extract various information as string from given timestamp. <Br>
-1. Extract Date from timestamp using TEXT() =Text(value, "DD/MM/YYYY") -> This will return the text in the form of DATE  <br>
+1. Extract Date from timestamp using TEXT() =Text(value, "DD/MM/YYYY") -> This will return the text in the form of DATE  <br><br>
 ![image](https://github.com/singh1112001/Use_TEXT_function_in_excel/assets/88104229/9886a30d-6ba5-4a94-afb7-a301b89d6499)

 Result->